someth2say/ceylonChain/README.md

 ```
 Maybe some day this construct can be directly included into the chain to save your code :)

-### Alternative to probing: handling.
+### Alternative to probing: Option.
 `probe` chain steps are type-safe, but may really mess things up when the amount of types keep increasing.
 Wouldn't it be good to have a way to 'decrease' the amount of types?
 Bad news that, actually, there is no type-safe way to do so.
-Good news that you have a type-unsafe way: the `handle` chain steps.
+Good news that you have a type-unsafe way: the `opt` chain steps.

-`handle` chain steps are designed to translate a sub-type for the incoming type to another sub-type for the incoming type.
+`opt` chain steps are designed to translate a sub-type for the incoming type to another sub-type for the incoming type.
  Clearer with an example: Say you have an incoming type `A|B`.
-You can use `handle` to transform `A` to `B`.
+You can use `opt` to transform `A` to `B`.
 Then, the outgoing type will be `A|A`, that is just `A`.

 Now, a real life example.
 Let's get back to the request example, to the point where validating parameters return `Params|InvalidParameterException`:
 ```